ItFalls/Capstone-Project-2019/README.md

     .
 MovingImage   - Helps with movement and animations .
 Player        - Represents the entity the player controls .
 Poop          - The subclass of Weapon
     .
-SplashScreen  - Represnts the splash screen shown at launch .
-Weapon        - Represnst the weapons the player uses
+SplashScreen  - Represents the splash screen shown at launch .
+Weapon        - Represents the weapons the player uses